 With this setting, the Presto server will have access to all the buckets that are accessible using this AK/SK when this catalog is selected.

-If you’re interested in getting started with Presto, check out the Ahana Cloud platform, a managed service for Presto in AWS.
+If you’re interested in getting started with Presto on S3, check out the Ahana Cloud platform, a managed service for Presto in AWS.
 You can add data sources with a click of a button and query your S3-based data lake, and run a Pesto AWS S3 query easily.

 The Open Data Lake in the cloud is the solution to the massive data problem.
 Many companies are adopting that architecture because of better price-performance, scale, and non-proprietary architecture.